Ha Ha Clinton-Dix: Professional career

+Pre-draft

-On January 9, 2014, it was announced that Clinton-Dix had officially decided to forgo his remaining eligibility and enter the 2014 NFL Draft.
+On January 9, 2014, it was announced that Clinton-Dix had officially decided to forgo his remaining eligibility and enter the 2014 NFL draft.
 Clinton-Dix attended the NFL Scouting Combine in Indianapolis and completed all of the combine and positional drills.
 On March 12, 2014, he participated at Alabama's pro day, but opted to stand on his combine numbers and only performed positional drills.
 He also attended pre-draft visits with multiple teams, including the Baltimore Ravens, Detroit Lions, Philadelphia Eagles, and Tennessee Titans.

 At the conclusion of the pre-draft process, Clinton-Dix was projected to be a first or second round pick by NFL draft experts and scouts.
 He was ranked as the top safety prospect in the draft by NFL analyst Mike Mayock, was ranked as the top free safety by DraftScout.com, and was ranked the second best safety by Sports Illustrated.